Seattle CoderDojo welcomes all children aged 8-18, regardless of experience. There is never a charge to the child or their parents to attend.

 - We commit to welcoming volunteers and children regardless of gender, race, sexual orientation, creed, religion or ability.

-The international CoderDojo movement, founded in 2011 by Irish teen James Whelton, has grown to over 450 Dojos in 47 countries in just three short years.
-Seattle CoderDojo is a proud member of that movement.
+The international CoderDojo movement, founded in 2011 by Irish teen James Whelton, has grown to over 1600 Dojos in 85 countries.
+Seattle CoderDojo is a proud, independent member of that movement.